Mike’s Top Ten of 1956

 The Catered Affair is a great little movie.
 Based on a Paddy Chayefsky teleplay and written by Gore Vidal, it stars Bette Davis, Ernest Borgnine, Debbie Reynolds, Barry Fitzgerald and Rod Taylor.
 Borgnine is a Brooklyn cab driver and Davis is his wife.
 He’s been saving for years to own his own cab.
 But then his daughter (Reynolds) gets engaged, and Davis decides she’s gonna throw a giant wedding for her.
 Which causes all sorts of issues, since Davis is really the only one who wants a big wedding.
 The Bold and the Brave is about a group of soldiers in Italy during World War II.
 I’m not really sure what the plot is — the part I always remember is Mickey Rooney as a soldier who runs a floating crap game up and down the front.
 Another fun piece of trivia: the guy who created Alvin and the Chipmunks co-wrote this.

 Moby Dick is John Huston’s version of the Melville novel, with Gregory Peck as Ahab.
 It’s good.
 Peck is miscast, but he does an admirable job with it.
 There’s Always Tomorrow is a Douglas Sirk melodrama with Fred MacMurray as a married man who gets bored with his wife (Joan Bennett) and has an affair with an old girlfriend (Barbara Stanwyck).
 War and Peace is a big budget adaptation of the novel, directed by King Vidor and starring Henry Fonda, Audrey Hepburn and Mel Ferrer.
 Looks great, very classy.
 Not the best adaptation of the novel, but one I like because of the stars.
-Bus Stop is about a young cowboy who falls in love with Marilyn Monroe and basically kidnaps her.
-Similar to Seven Brides for Seven Brothers.
 Carousel is an adaptation of the famous musical about a carnival barker who dies and is allowed to come back for one day so he can make things right with his daughter.
 Looks great.
+The Solid Gold Cadillac is a Judy Holliday film.
+She only made like 8 movies, but she’s always wonderful in them and they’re all quiet entertaining.
+She plays a woman who owns some marginal stock in a company and goes to their shareholder meetings and annoys all the crooked board of directors with constant questions, wondering why they all make so much money and do nothing.
+Trying to get rid of her, they give her a position, hoping to bury her within the company.
+Doesn’t work.
+Comedy ensues.
+It’s a lot of fun.

 – – – – – – – – – –